BR Standard 20 ton Brake Van

 Over the ensuing years it was repainted in a more appropriate bauxite livery and was the subject of an extensive restoration programme before becoming the railway’s passenger carrying vehicle when train services started running on 15th August 2004.

 Towards the end of 2019 we received a grant from the Bideford Bridge Trust to rebuild the woodwork on the vehicle as necessary.
 Unfortunately Covid prevented the start of the work as intended.
-However restoration work finally commenced in November 2021 with the expectation that it will have been completed later in 2022.
+However restoration work finally commenced in November 2021 .
 All work is currently being undertaken off-site.
 Watch this space for more updates.